ikwzm/udmabuf/Readme.md

 The `compatible` property is used to set the corresponding device driver when loading u-dma-buf.
 The `compatible` property is mandatory.
-Be sure to specify `compatible` property as "ikwzm,u-dma-buf" or "ikwzm,udmabuf-0.10.a".
+Be sure to specify `compatible` property as "ikwzm,u-dma-buf" (for u-dma-buf.ko) or "ikwzm,udmabuf-0.10.a" (for udmabuf.ko).

 ### `size`